Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 First Impressions

-This Maple Leaf Goose Solar Panel Mount instantly stood out for its heavy-duty aluminum build and clever adjustable design.
+Right away, this Maple Leaf Goose Solar Panel Mount instantly stood out for its heavy-duty aluminum build and clever adjustable design.
+But this ground mount doesn’t just look great, it’s highly functional.

-This mount doesn’t just look great, it’s highly functional.
 Attached solar panels can be adjusted from a 30° tilt for the summer months to a 60° tilt for the winter.
 The adjustability allows you to optimize your solar panel angles year-round for maximum energy production.
-You can take full advantage of peak sun hours, no matter what time of year it is, or where you’re located.
-In other words, you’re not losing out on sunlight efficiency just because the seasons change.
+You can take full advantage of peak sun hours, no matter what time of year you're using your solar panels, or where your solar panel array is located.
+In other words, you’re not losing out on sunlight efficiency just because of seasonal changes.

-Maple Leaf Power Systems Goose Mount Specifications
+Maple Leaf Goose Mount Specifications

 Before we dive into everything we like and dislike about this brand-new solar panel mounting system, let’s take a quick look at the specs:

-• Weight: 38.6 lbs (44 lbs with the optional hurricane kit)
+• Weight: 38.6 lbs (44 lbs with the optional Hurricane Kit cross bracing bars)

 • Snow Load: 860 lbs per column